jakekrishnamurti/rhythm-generator/README.md

 ## **Known Issues:**

-* Trying to create an exercise with a very large number of bars (around 900+) causes LilyPond to fail to create the PDF (so I have limited the maximum number of bars to 200 for now)
+* Trying to create an exercise with a very large number of bars (around 900+) causes LilyPond to fail to create a PDF (so I have limited the maximum number of bars to 200 for now)

 ## **Attributions**